tinacms/rfcs/0012-separate-cms-context-from-ui-provider.md

 ```
-export function MyApp() {
+export function MyApp({children}) {
  const cms = useMemo(() => new TinaCMS());

  return (
    <TinaCMSProvider cms={cms}>
-     {...}
+     {children}
    </TinaCMSProvider>
  )
 }
 ```

-### The TinaUIProvider
+### The TinaUI Provider

-The `TinaUIProvider` will take responsibility for rendering the Tina React UI, and UI context.
+The `TinaUI` Provider will take responsibility for rendering the Tina React UI, and UI context.

 This will allow a user to wrap a sub-section of an application devoted to editing with editing logic, while leaving the `TinaCMSProvider` at the top of the application tree.
 This approach will greatly reduce bundle sizes by only importing and downloading Tina UI on routes that need it.

 ### Changes to TinaProvider

-The API of `TinaProvider` wont change, but under the hood, it will now setup the `TinaCMSProvider` and `TinaUIProvider` for the user, leading to 0 breaking changes.
+The API of `TinaProvider` wont change, but under the hood, it will now setup the `TinaCMSProvider` and `TinaUI` for the user, leading to 0 breaking changes.

 ## Next.js Example